EduardoJacinto/Spotimerge/README.md

  >  [Krystal Pothilat](https://github.com/krystalpothilat),
  >  [Amy Zheng](https://github.com/zamyy78),
  >  [Eduardo Jacinto](https://github.com/EduardoJacinto)

- > ## Expectations
- > * Incorporate **at least one** design pattern
- >   * It is recommended that you include a design pattern that we will teach this session (Composite, Strategy, or Visitor)
- > * Your project should be implemented in C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.
- > * Each member of the group must actively participate in the Github Project board and reviewing commited code.
-> * All project phases are to be submitted to this GitHub repository.
-You should modify this README file to reflect the different phases of the project.
-In addition, you should regularly hold sprint meetings with your group.
-You will need to hold two scrum/check-in meetings with your lab TA/reader in two different weeks in addition to the final demo.

 ## Project Description
  > ## Why is it important or interesting to you?